-Dr. Andrea Jonas is a current fellow in the Pulmonary and Critical Care Department at Stanford University.
-She completed her undergraduate studies at Harvard University where she studied chemistry and physics.
-She went on to join Dr. Michael Greenberg's neurobiology lab at Harvard Medical School as a basic science research assistant.
+Dr. Andrea Jonas is a Clinical Assistant Professor in the Division of Pulmonary, Allergy, and Critical Care Medicine at Stanford University.
+She completed her undergraduate studies in chemistry and physics at Harvard University.
 She received her MD from Johns Hopkins University, where she stayed on to complete residency training in internal medicine on the Osler Medical Service.
-She is currently completing a fellowship in health care innovation and systems design as part of the Clinical Excellence Research Center at Stanford University.
-Her research interests include improving delivery of palliative care for patients with advanced lung diseases, particularly interstitial lung disease.
+She pursued fellowship training in pulmonary and critical care medicine at Stanford University, where she additionally completed a research fellowship in health care innovation and systems design as part of the Clinical Excellence Research Center.
+Her research interests include integrating technological innovations into healthcare system practices to improve delivery of pulmonary and ICU services.

 Opportunities to Improve Utilization of Palliative Care among Adults with Cystic Fibrosis: A Systematic Review.